X

 Regular Beer

-When most people hear the term “regular beer,” they most likely picture some popular, weak beers like Coors or Millers.
+When most people hear “regular beer,” they most likely picture some popular, weak beers like Coors or Millers

 Some may go one step further and define regular beer as any inexpensive American beer—Budweiser, Busch, Narragansett, etc.